 If you are not afraid of tentacles, the Polpo con Vellutata di Patate, or octopus and potato, is a must!
 Tender grilled and meaty tentacles are served over a bed of sautéed tomatoes and a luscious dollop of potato whip.
 The potato whip solely consists of potatoes and olive oil which makes for a surprisingly creamy combo.

 Next up get yourself some fritters, which are far from the fritters found at your County Fair.
 The sea lettuce fritter is a unique stand-out prepared with fresh seaweed harvested by Giuseppe himself, talk about farm-to-table!

 No Italian meal is complete without pasta and Il Tegamino’s Primi portion of the menu is dedicated to just that.
-Try the Paccheri al Ragu Napoletano, a tube noodle dish with a slowly simmered meat sauce that the Panzuto brothers frequently had during their family Sunday dinners.
+Try the Paccheri al Ragu Napoletano, a tube noodle dish with a slowly simmered meat sauce that the Giuseppe frequently had during family Sunday dinners.
 The fresh bits of basil are the perfect complement to the savory pork rib and short rib flavors.